ZihuangHuang/EasyLectureApplication/README.md

 ```bash
 gradle build
 ```
-5. Run the command to use
+6. Run the command to use
 ```bash
 ./gradlew run
 ```
-6. Set up your Rapid API key:
-- Obtain your API key from Rapid Platform.

 ### Common Issues and Solutions
 - Gradle Not Found Error: Ensure that you have Gradle installed or use the Gradle wrapper (gradlew).